|

 If you file a worker's compensation claim, I must, upon

-request of your employer, the insurance carrier, an authorized
+request of your employer, the insurance carrier, an

-qualified rehabilitation provider, or the attorney for the
+authorized qualified rehabilitation provider, or the

-to those persons.
+your relevant records to those persons.

 ·

-Social Security Administration:
+Social Security

 If you are referred to me for a disability determination

-evaluation, all personal information SSA collects is protected
+evaluation, all personal information SSA collects is

-disclosed to SSA, it is no longer protected by the health
+information is disclosed to SSA, it is no longer

-information privacy provisions of 45 CFR, part 164, mandated
+of 45 CFR, part 164, mandated by the Health Insurance

-by the Health Insurance Portability and Accountability Act
+Portability and Accountability Act (HIPAA).

+IV.
 Patient's Rights and Psychologist's Duties

 Patient’s Rights: